wekeo/eocanvas/docs/source/quickstart.rst

 EO Canvas allows you to submit functions to the WEkEO infrastructure and download the results locally.

-Namely, you can request an `ESA Snap toolbox <https://step.esa.int/main/toolboxes/snap/>`_ or an `EUMETSAT Data Tailor <https://user.eumetsat.int/resources/user-guides/data-tailor-standalone-guide>`_ processing.
+Namely, you can request an `ESA SNAP toolbox <https://step.esa.int/main/toolboxes/snap/>`_ or an `EUMETSAT Data Tailor <https://user.eumetsat.int/resources/user-guides/data-tailor-standalone-guide>`_ processing.